-Jacob – A Denouement in One Act by Kimann Schultz, was first written in 2014, based on a poem of the same name, written in 2014.
-An original, preliminary version of Jacob was shared via Huffington Post (where Kimann blogged for 5 years) in December 2017, in four consecutive posts, beginning on St Nicholas Day and finalizing on Christmas Eve, with an alternate ending posted on New Year’s Eve
+Jacob – A Denouement in One Act by Kimann Schultz, evolved from a poem of the same name, written in 2014.
+An original, preliminary version of Jacob was shared via Huffington Post (where Kimann blogged for 5 years) in December 2017, in four consecutive posts, beginning on St Nicholas Day and finalizing on Christmas Eve, with an alternate ending posted on New Year’s Eve.

 Inquiries may be sent to email@example.com

 Huffington Post locations for the 2017 edition are:

 Jacob – A Denouement in One Act Stave I

 Jacob – A Denouement in One Act Stave II